dynamicslab/pysindy/docs/JOSS/paper.md

 # Acknowledgments

 This project is a fork of [`sparsereg`](https://github.com/Ohjeah/sparsereg) [@markus_quade_sparsereg].
 SLB acknowledges funding support from the Air Force Office of Scientific Research (AFOSR FA9550-18-1-0200) and the Army Research Office (ARO W911NF-19-1-0045).
+JNK acknowledges support from the Air Force Office of Scientific Research (AFOSR FA9550-17-1-0329).
-This material is based upon work supported by the National Science Foundation Graduate Research Fellowship under Grant No. DGE-1256082.
+This material is based upon work supported by the National Science Foundation Graduate Research Fellowship under Grant Number DGE-1256082.

 # References